-A questionnaire was used to undertake the survey of ten historic towns that informed the preparation of this document.
-Download the historic town questionnaire [ppt, 1.1MB] to find out what your visitors think about their experience of the town.
+This is the questionnaire that was used to undertake the survey of ten historic towns during 2009 that informed the preparation of this document.
+The survey questionnaire is made available here, and on the Fáilte Ireland website www.failteireland.ie, to any town that wishes to pursue it to find out what their visitors think about their experience of the town.
 Fáilte Ireland is happy for the survey questionnaire to be amended to reflect the particular interests of your own town or of the body or organisation undertaking the survey.
-If any assistance or advice is required in undertaking the survey, please contact your regional Fáilte Ireland office.
+If any assistance or advice is required in undertaking the survey, please contact your regional Fáilte Ireland office (see Appendix B for contact details).